National Arts Club

-The National Arts Club is a 501(c)(3) nonprofit and members club on Gramercy Park, Manhattan, New York City.
+The National Arts Club is a 501(c)(3) nonprofit and members club at 15 Gramercy Park South in Manhattan, New York City.
 It was founded in 1898 by Charles DeKay, an art and literary critic of the New York Times, to "stimulate, foster, and promote public interest in the arts and to educate people in the fine arts."
-The National Arts Club has several art galleries, and hosts a variety of public programs in all artistic areas including theater, dance, fashion, literature and music, and more.
+The National Arts Club has several art galleries, and hosts a variety of public programs in all artistic areas, including theater, dance, fashion, literature, and music, and more.
 Although the club is private, all of its programming and exhibitions are free and open to the public.

 History

 Founding

 Placard on the exterior of the building.

-A group of friends, all of them involved in architecture, art, or civic affairs, discussed the possibility of a new kind of club that would embrace all the arts.
+A group of New York's preeminent artists and patrons, all of them involved in architecture, art, or civic affairs, discussed the possibility of a new kind of club that would embrace all the arts.
 The establishment of the club came at a time when American artists were increasingly turning to their own nation rather than exclusively to Europe as a center of work and creativity.
-Significantly, the club would offer full membership for women at the onset, reflecting their accomplishment in the arts.
+Significantly, the club would offer full membership for women at the onset, reflecting their accomplishments in the arts.

 While the group was working out an organizational plan, Charles DeKay, the literary and art critic of the New York Times for 18 years, returned from a diplomatic post abroad.
-An inspired organizer and entrepreneur, he sent letters to men and women of importance in the New York area as well as in metropolitan areas across the country.
+An inspired organizer and entrepreneur, he sent letters to important men and women in the New York area as well as in metropolitan areas across the country.
 The response was so enthusiastic that the club was able to apply to Albany for its charter in 1898.
 With the application went a list of the officers, board of trustees, and members totaling more than 1200.

 The list included such collectors as Henry Frick, William T. Evans, Benjamin Altman, Jules Bache and Henry Walters.
-Though not a charter member, J. Pierpont Morgan joined the club early in its development and later was made an Honorary Vice President.
-Among the artists of the period, earlier charter members, or those joined in the early days of the club were Frederic Remington, William Merritt Chase, Robert Henri, and George Bellows.
+Though not a charter member, J. Pierpont Morgan joined the club early in its development and was later made an Honorary Vice President.
+Among the artists of the period, earlier charter members, or those who joined in the early days of the club, were Frederic Remington, William Merritt Chase, Robert Henri, and George Bellows.

 The club's first home was a brownstone on West 34th Street.
 Commerce, meanwhile, was moving up from downtown, and the neighborhood of brownstones was changing.